ebinbellini/ebin-scrot/README.md

     ebin-scrot selection

 I recommend binding both options to hotkeys.
+The images are stored in ~/Images/screenshots.
+It will also automatically be copied to your clipboard.

+## Configuring

+You can easily change the colors by editing the beginning of the scrot.c.